kglw-dot-net/phase1/setlists/_posts/2018-03-16-fuzz-club-athens-greece.md

 15. The Fourth Colour

 16. Robot Stop
-    (With "Master of the Universe" snippet by Hawkwind)
+    (w/ Master of the Universe - Hawkwind tease)

 17. Big Fig Wasp